 According to statistics from the National Association of Women in Construction (NAWIC), about 1,173,000 women work in construction, slightly less than 10 percent of the construction industry workforce.
 The number of women dropped significantly during and after the Great Recession.
 However, their numbers have steadily increased in the years since.

-While noting that there is only about one woman for every 30 men on a typical job site, Whyte added, “When I walk onto a job site, I don’t feel there is a surprise that I am there.
-I feel that there is a respect that I am there.
+Media outlets are covering the change, too.
+WPTV in West Palm Beach spoke with Nekita Whyte, an assistant operations manager in South Florida.
+She noted that women still make up about one in 30 workers on a job site, but attitudes are shifting.
+“When I walk onto a job site, I don’t feel there is a surprise that I am there,” Whyte said.
+“I feel that there is respect.
 I am not ostracized or left out of any conversations.
-My opinion is considered and I am supported.”
+My opinion is considered, and I am supported.”

 Construction Manager Salary